Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 *Segment-1*: [[ 1 &{tracker:-} ]]

 Follow the instructions in the wiki on *Linking Tokens To Journals* to create character abilities with these four macros and check them as token actions.

-Add the character to the Turn Tracer using the "Tracker" button on the token's character.
-The initiative shown for the turn token can be used to indicate the current turn segment.
+During play, add the Turn Token character to the Turn Tracker using the "Tracker" button on the token's character sheet.
+The initiative shown for Turn Token can be used to indicate the current turn segment.
 Use the token actions above to display phases 1-12.

 ![Turn Tracker](/HeroSystem6eHeroic/images/TurnTracker.png)